FlynnOConnell/arctic-lake/LFP.md

 	- Great for non-linear, non-stationary data
 - Empirical Mode Decomposition (EMD)
 	- Same IMF's, based now on local time scales of the signal
-	- Hilbert Transform now gives instantaneous f as a function of time
+	- Hilbert Transform now gives instantaneous $f$ as a function of time